control-toolbox/OptimalControl.jl/docs/src/tutorial-abstract.md

     F₁ = [0, 1]
     ẋ(t) == F₀ + u(t) * F₁
 end
 ```

 !!! caveat
     Such aliases do *not* define any additional function and are just replaced textually by the parser.
 In particular, they cannot be used outside the `@def` `begin ... end` block.

 !!! hint
-    You can use a trace mode for the macro `@def` to look at your code after expansions of the aliases adding `true` after your `begin ... end` block:
+    You can rely on a trace mode for the macro `@def` to look at your code after expansions of the aliases using the `@def ocp ...` syntax and adding `true` after your `begin ... end` block:

 ```@repl main-repl
 @def damped_integrator begin